liu6xf/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

+The daily mean steps is 10766.19 steps and the median daily is 10766.19 steps.
 The mean and median of total steps are larger than in the first part.

 ## Are there differences in activity patterns between weekdays and weekends?